sbaack/github-scraper/README.md

 # GitHub scraper

-This tool focuses on scraping information from _[organizational Github accounts](https://developer.github.com/v3/orgs/)_, which means that it only takes a list or organizations as input, not normal user accounts.
+This tool focuses on scraping information from _[organizational Github accounts](https://developer.github.com/v3/orgs/)_, which means that it only takes a list of organizations as input, not normal user accounts.
 It generates CSV spreadsheets or [GEXF](https://gephi.org/gexf/format/) files to be used in network analysis software like [Gephi](https://gephi.github.io/).

 The scraper offers the following options: